 His wife, Peggy Plummer, the librarian, thinks differently.
 She understands why the board of trustees had to save the school from the flaws of the very woman who had made it so worth saving.
 As passionately loyal to Kindler as Francis is to Marjorie, Peggy steps forward to help the new head, usurping her husband’s position at the head’s right hand.
 The school’s survival, Fred Kindler’s career and the Plummers’ marriage are now all at risk.

-Book Two of The Saga of Miss Oliver’s School for Girls, NO IVORY TOWER, will be published by West Margin Press in June, 2019.
+Book Two of The Saga of Miss Oliver’s School for Girls, NO IVORY TOWER, was launched by West Margin Press in May 9, 2019.

 Miss Oliver’s School for girls, beloved of its alumnae for the empowerment of young women, is under attack, and it is up to Rachel Bickham, the young African-American head of school to defend it, in her very first year.
 She is not about to let the school, with its curriculum designed by women for the way women learn, be hurt by the right-wing radio talk show host, a Trumpian proxy for every insult to women since time began, when he reveals a sex scandal involving one of the students.

 Stephen Davenport is currently writing Book Three of The saga of Miss Oliver’s school for Girls, THE ENCAMPMENT